ZassiM/SpatialDETR/README.md

 - (if not done alread) setup [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Nvidia-Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 - Run `./docker/build.sh` to build the container
 - If on a local machine, open `/docker/run_loc.sh`, otherwise run `/docker/run_ssh.sh` if on a remote server.
 - Adapt the `nusc_data_dir` to the nuscenes directory and `work_dirs` to the direcory where model weights and pretrained weights directories are saved.
+Leave everything as it is if testing the project on the rhea3 cluster.

 ### Container Run and Setup
 1. Run `./docker/run_loc.sh` if on local machine, otherwise run `./docker/run_ssh.sh` on remote server.